sysfs/redirect-server/README.md

 **How to use**

-`./redirect-server --redirect-url=https://go.dev` (replace with the actual website URL of your choice)
+`./redirect-server --redirect-url=https://go.dev` (replace with the actual URL of your choice)

-This will start a webserver on http://localhost:8080 which redirects all visits to your chosen website.
+This will start a webserver on port 8080 which redirects all visits to your chosen URL.